shred/tzxtools/docs/tzxtap.md

 Converts a TZX file to a TAP file.

 This tool is useful to convert TZX files to the TAP file format.
-Some emulators or computers like the _ZX Spectrum Next_ are unable to read TZX files, but accept the simpler and more restricted TAP file format.
+Some emulators or computers are unable to read TZX files, but accept TAP files.
 This tool converts a TZX file into this format.

-Note that only Standard Speed Data Blocks can be used in TAP files. `tzxtap` stops with an error if it discovers other block types in the TZX file, unless the `--ignore` option is set.
+TAP files are much simpler than TZX files, as they only support Standard Speed Data Blocks.
+TZX comment blocks will be skipped with a warning.
+Other TZX blocks (like those used by speedloaders) will result in an error, because they cannot be converted to the TAP format.
+You can enforce conversion by using the `--ignore` option, but it is very unlikely that the resulting TAP file can be loaded successfully.

 This tool also accepts a TAP file, but will generate an identical TAP file from it.